junxit/us-congress-bills-117/bill.md

   - **(1)** in the matter preceding subparagraph (A), by striking “a digital” and inserting “an”;
   - **(2)** by striking subparagraph (A);
   - **(3)** by redesignating subparagraphs (B) and (C) as (A) and (B), respectively; and
-  - **(4)** in subparagraph (A), as redesignated by paragraph (3), by striking “nonsubscription” and inserting “licensed nonsubscription”.
+  - **(4)** in subparagraph (A), as redesignated by paragraph (3), by striking “nonsubscription” each place such term appears and inserting “licensed nonsubscription”.
 - **(c)** *Technical and conforming amendments*
   - **(1)** *Definition* Section 101 of title 17, United States Code, is amended by inserting after the definition of “architectural work” the following:
-    > An ‘audio transmission’ is a transmission of a sound recording, whether in a digital, analog, or other format.
+    > An ‘“audio transmission’” is a transmission of a sound recording, whether in a digital, analog, or other format.
 This term does not include the transmission of any audiovisual work.

   - **(2)** *Conforming removal of digital* Title 17, United States Code, is amended—
     - **(A)** in section 112(e)(8), by striking “a digital audio transmission” and inserting “an audio transmission”;